-Coyhaique is a popular Chilean mountain town in Northern Patagonia, filled with all the amenities a backpacker would need before exploring the numerous parks and reserves in the area.
-Most travelers may find themselves staying in Coyhaique for a night or two, which is a great reason to explore what this small town has to offer.
-There are three places to eat and drink in Coyhaique I wanted to highlight in this post.
+Coyhaique is a popular Chilean mountain town in Northern Patagonia, filled with the required amenities of a backpacker exploring the national parks and reserves in the area.
+Most travelers may find themselves in Coyhaique for a night or two, which is a great reason to explore what this small town has to offer.

 #1: Mamma Gaucha

 Chelenko is a self-described Patagonian steak house, serving traditional food from the region.
-They have outdoor seating, and a plethora of food to choose from their meat-focused menu.
-It’s also located off the main plaza, opposite Mama Gaucha, so it’s a convenient stop as you explore Coyhaique.
+They have outdoor seating, and a wide-ranging menu that will satisfy any hungry customer.
+It’s also located in main plaza, opposite Mama Gaucha, so it’s a convenient stop as you explore Coyhaique.

 #3: LA TABERNA DE D’OLBEK

-This is my favorite place to eat & drink in Coyhaique.
-The brewery makes an amazing lager, which I fell in love with when I tried it in Santiago.
-When I found out their brewery was located in Coyhaique, I was really excited to visit, and headed straight there on my first day.
+I first tried the D’Olbek lager in Santiago, and loved its light and airy flavor.
+When I found out their brewery was located in Coyhaique, I headed straight there on my first day.
 Their restaurant is located 1.3 miles outside town - you can easily catch a taxi from the main plaza, or walk 30 minutes to get there.
 Their food isn’t the greatest, but the vibe, atmosphere and service are phenomenal (and of course, the beer is fantastic).